redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 You can also run TWO RTCs in Multiplayer on the same machine by connecting to "127.0.0.1" or simply leaving the case blank.

-RTC's Multiplayer is fully bidirectional, meaning that both Client/Server can do exactly the same thing.0
+RTC's Multiplayer is fully bidirectional, meaning that both Client/Server can do exactly the same thing.